subvisual/subvisual.com/src/posts/2023-07-24-solidity-spotlight-abi-encoding/index.md

 ## Conclusion

 We've seen how function encoding works for Solidity contracts, and how to use `cast` to make sense of it.
-`cast` is a much bigger swiss-army knife of utility functions to interact with EVM chains.
+`cast` is a much bigger Swiss-army knife of utility functions to interact with EVM chains.
 Check out [its documentation](https://book.getfoundry.sh/reference/cast/) to learn what else it can do